mgrman/CodeFirstApi/readme.md

 ﻿# CodeFirstApi

-Mainly a generator project, to create REST API and appropriate interfaces for easy working in Blazor InteractiveAuto render mode.
+Code generator project, to create REST API and appropriate interfaces for easy working in Blazor InteractiveAuto render mode.
 - Based on interface definition in Shared project
   - Create Controller based REST API, to be used in Backend (respecting Authorize attribute).
   - Create a client to be used in Razor Components in WebAssembly Render mode, which calls the REST API above.